enel-gdh-educational/katacoda-scenarios/docker/part2/step1.md

 > Execute `docker cp simple_api://results /root/first_result/`{{execute}}

+As you can see in the file explorer window in the upper-right corner of katacoda, now we have the /root/first_result/ folder that contains the results file.

 In addition to this, let's say that for development purposes we want to change the model used by our application with a new one without rebuilding the container.
 We can execute the copy in the reverse way to bring inside the new model located on